charlie2951/mlkit/README.md

 3. confusion_matrix()

 ## Usages
 Simply download the ***mlkit*** directory and copy it into supported board.
 You can use editor such as Thonny for editing, running and copying files/folders from PC to board and vice versa.
 The run any test code provided (E.g. test_knn01.py).
-The test script should be outside *mlkit* directory.
+The test script should be outside *mlkit* directory as shown in repo.